Pashtunization

-Pashtunization (پښتون جوړونه, پشتونسازی), is a process of cultural or linguistic change in which someone or something non-Pashtun becomes acculturated to Pashtun influence.
+Pashtunization (پښتون جوړونه, پشتونسازی), is a process of cultural or linguistic change in which someone or something non-Pashtun becomes acculturated or assimilated to Pashtun influence.
 Pashtuns are the largest ethnic group in Afghanistan and second-largest in Pakistan.

 History

 Pashtunization has historically taken place whenever non-Pashtuns have settled in Pashtun-dominated areas, leading to them adopting the Pashtun culture and language over generations.

 There are also many cases of Pashtun tribes migrating and settling in large numbers in non-Pashtun lands, resulting in the erosion of the local customs, traditions, and languages of the non-Pashtun peoples due to the political power and regional influence of the Pashtuns.

 Pashtunization of the Khalaj Turks

 Tents of nomads in Badghis Province, Afghanistan.
 Known in Pashto as Kōchyān, they are mostly from the Ghilji tribe and migrate seasonally.
 Farming villages came into existence in Afghanistan about 7,000 years ago.

 The Khalaj people underwent a form of cultural assimilation as a result of living in the Pashtun-populated regions of Afghanistan and Pakistan for several centuries.

 "In the eighth and ninth centuries, ancestors of many of today's Turkic-speaking Afghans settled in the Hindu Kush area (partly to obtain better grazing land) and began to assimilate much of the culture and language of the Pashtun tribes already present there."